 Mycotoxins are naturally occurring, so their presence in foods cannot be completely avoided.
 It is however appropriate to ensure that controls are in place to ensure that exposure from food is as low as reasonably achievable.
 These controls range from ensuring that good practice is undertaken during growing, harvesting and storage of foods in addition to establishing maximum levels where necessary.

-To protect consumer safety there are rules and strict limits in place for aflatoxins, ochratoxin A, patulin and Fusarium toxins in certain foodstuffs.
+To protect consumer safety there are rules and strict limits in place for aflatoxins, ochratoxin A, patulin and Fusarium toxins in certain foods.
+Maximum levels (MLs) are established in:

 Mycotoxins occur in hotspots because they are not evenly distributed throughout the food.
-To ensure that the testing samples are representative of the entire batch of food - provisions for sampling and analysis for the official control of the maximum levels for mycotoxins have been made.
-This is set out in in Regulation 401/2006 in conjunction with Regulation 1881/2006.
-This Regulation is intended to ensure a harmonised and consistent approach by European member states for checking compliance with maximum levels for mycotoxins.
+To ensure that the testing samples are representative of the entire batch of food - provisions for sampling and analysis for the official control of the maximum levels (MLs) for mycotoxins have been made.
+This is set out in:

 We have produced sampling advice to enforcement authorities and food business operators on this.